-Your new vehicle is covered by these warranties.
+Your new vehicle is covered by these warranties:

-New Vehicle Limited Warrantv -

-covers your new vehicle, except for the battery, emissions control systems, and accessories, against defects in materials and workmanship.
+New Vehicle Limited Warranty - covers your new vehicle, except for the battery, emissions control systems, and accessories, against defects in materials and workmanship.

 Emissions Control Systems Defects Warranty and Emissions Performance Warranty - these two warranties cover your vehicle's emissions control systems.
 Time, mileage, and coverage are conditional.
-Please read your warranty booklet for exact information
+Please read your warranty booklet for exact information.

-Original Equipment Battery Limited Warranty - this warranty gives up to 100 percent credit toward a replacement battery.
+Original Equipment Battery Limited Warranty - this warranty gives up to 100 % credit toward a replacement battery.

-Seat Belt Limited Warranty - a seat belt that fails to function properly is covered for the useful life of the vehicle
+Seat Belt Limited Warranty - a seat belt that fails to function properly is covered by a limited warranty.
+Please read your warranty booklet for details.

-Rust Perforation Limited Warranty - all exterior body panels are covered for rust-through from the inside for the specified time period with no mileage limit.
+Rust Perforation Limited

+Warranty - all exterior body panels

+are covered for rust-through from

+the inside for the specified time

+period with no mileage limit.

-Accessory Limited Warranty -Honda accessories are covered under this warranty.
+Accessory Limited Warranty - Honda accessories are covered under this warranty.
 Time and mileage limits depend on the type of accessory and other factors.
 Please read your warranty booklet for details.

-Replacement Parts Limited

-Warrantv - covers all Honda replacement parts against defects in materials and workmanship.
+Replacement Parts Limited Warranty - covers all Honda replacement parts against defects in materials and workmanship.